superdma/reproducible_build_openwrt/README.md

 2.avoid warning when we set LC_ALL

-  `sudo apt-get install locales, locales-all`
+  `sudo apt-get install locales locales-all`
 ***
 3.install faketime for set env FAKETIME